 Welcome to AUUC’s Children’s Spiritual Development Program!

 Our cooperative religious education (RE) program is a key way we minister to the children, youth, and adults in our community.
 Our programs include nursery care, religious education classes for children through 8th grade, youth group for high school students, and various multigenerational spiritual development activities throughout the year.On this page, you’ll find:

-We offer a comfortable space for young children, newborn to approximately 3 years old.
-Each Sunday, the nursery is staffed with two volunteer hosts who welcome families and provide childcare.
-During all-age worship services, restless preschoolers may also attend the nursery.
+We offer a comfortable space for young children, newborn to approximately 2.5 years old.
+Each Sunday, the nursery is staffed with volunteer hosts who welcome families and provide child care.

 What can you expect on a typical Sunday morning at AUUC?

 Several times throughout the year, we hold All-Ages services.
 On these special Sundays, the children stay upstairs with their families for the entire time.
 The service tends to incorporate more music, movement, and storytelling at a level accessible to children of all ages.
 Families are encouraged to allow their children to experience the entire service as another path to spiritual growth and community building.
 The nursery will be open for infants and particularly restless youngsters.

 The promises we make about how we will treat each other and what we will do to create a safe and sacred space is called a covenant.
 This is our covenant:

 First: a responsible adult immediately offers a quiet reminder that the behavior is out of bounds.

 If behavior continues: the adult and child/youth hold a private conversation.